blogpocket/ocultar-imagenes/README.md

 - If you want to remove the options when deactivating the plugin, uncomment the following line
 // register_deactivation_hook(__FILE__, 'ocultar_imagenes_deactivate');
 # Additional Notes
+## Color customization:
+- If you want to change the border or background color, you can modify the hexadecimal values:
+- Border: Change #ccc to another color.
+- Background: Change #f9f9f9 to another color.
+## Mobile-friendliness
+- The code provided is responsive and should adapt well to different screen sizes.
+- If you want mobile-specific settings, you can use media queries in CSS.
+## Theme and plugin support
+- If you don't see the changes after adding the CSS, your theme or a plugin may be overriding the styles.
+- In that case, you can add !important to the CSS properties, although it is recommended to use it with caution:
+## Other considerations
 - Without Deleting Images: This method does not remove images from your media library or posts; it simply hides them from the user.
 - Compatibility: This plugin only affects post and page content.
 If you have images in widgets or elsewhere in your theme, you may need to add additional filters.
 - Automatic Restore: After October 10th, deactivate the plugin or navigate to Settings > Hide Images and uncheck the box that says "Check this box to hide images from content."